srid/devour-flake/README.md

   --override-input flake github:nammayatri/nammayatri
 ```

-Pipe this to `| cachix push <name>` to [push all flake outputs to cachix](https://github.com/juspay/jenkins-nix-ci/commit/71003fbaaba8a17e02bc74c70504ebacc6a5818c)!
+The resultant output path is a JSON file containing all flake outputs organized by system.
+This can be pushed directly to any Nix cache (cachix or attic).

 ### Nix app